 It reinforced to me that there was some sort of deficiency in the fact that I was experiencing these things.
 Why does somebody keep a secret unless there is something wrong with telling people?

-Finally, it precluded me from getting the proven therapy and medication treatments that would lead me on a road to improved health.
+Finally, it precluded me from getting the proven treatments that would lead me on a road to being healthy.

 This seems like a large price to pay for some secrecy.
-At the time, though, blinded by sickness, it was tough if not impossible to have this perspective.
+At the time, though, blinded by society’s decision to shield the youth from mental health information, it was tough if not impossible to have that perspective.

 So many have suffered and in some cases even died due to the mental health secrecy imposed by society’s fanatical stigma.
-Maybe my friend Shanee Markovitz, who is V.P. of Refuat Hanefesh, would still have her mother if it were not for her mother’s secrecy.
-Shanee inspiringly wrote about her experiences related to the matter and message in this Forward article.
+Maybe my friend Shanee Markovitz, who is one of the founders of Refuat Hanefesh, would still have her mother if it were not for her mother’s secrecy.
+Shanee shared her emotional story in this Forward article.

 There are more who have suffered in secrecy.
 More who have died.

 To society, here is my plea: Recognize that we are not protecting our kids by shunning them from mental health education; we are stripping them of any possible defenses from mental illness.
 Have the difficult conversation.
-Explain to them what a mental illness actually means and what the signs of it may actually be.
-Take them to get a yearly checkup with a brain doctor (a psychiatrist) like you do with teeth doctors, eye doctors, and physical body doctors.
+Explain to your children or students what mental illness actually means and what the signs of one may be.
+Take them to get a yearly checkup with a brain doctor (a psychiatrist) as you do with teeth doctors, eye doctors, and physical body doctors.
 It might just save your child’s life.

 Please click here to read Etan Neiman’s other editorials and pieces